The ketogenic diet is a low-carb, high-fat, high-protein diet linked to weight loss and prevention of age-related mental decline.

 You also need to make sure you’re taking 2,000 – 4,000 mg of sodium, 1,000 mg of potassium, and 300 mg of magnesium if you consider taking a supplement.

 Don’t worry even if you suffer from tiredness and low energy.
 As your body adapts to a low-carb diet, your body will learn to run on ketone and fat in a few weeks.

 We just talked about short-term fatigue and tiredness, right?

-While you experience brain fog, fatigue and tiredness in the initial days, long-term ketogenic dieters report increased focus and energy during ketosis.
+While you experience lowered energy levels, brain fog, fatigue and tiredness in the initial days, long-term ketogenic dieters report increased focus and energy during ketosis.

-As soon as your body starts to overcome ketone flu, you burn more fat for energy instead of carbs.
+As soon as your body starts to overcome keto flu, you burn more fat for energy instead of carbs.

 Since ketones are incredibly potent to supplement energy to brain and muscles, dieters also notice increased focus and energy.